Agente Inmobiliario Colegiado API

 Most property owners in Barcelona believe renting is the safe choice: “I collect rent every month and keep the asset.”
 It sounds logical.
 But the 2026 numbers tell a different story.
 With gross rental yields at 5.6% and property prices appreciating 9.4% year-over-year, the landlord who rented out their apartment in 2025 earned less in rental income than their property gained in value on paper.
 Does that mean selling is always better?
 Not necessarily.
 The right answer depends on your tax situation, time horizon, and risk tolerance.

-This article gives you a data-driven decision framework built on real February 2026 figures.
+This article gives you a decision framework built from public data and explicit assumptions for the February 2026 snapshot.
 With complete financial simulations, detailed tax analysis, and a case study with numbers you can adapt to your own property.

 Note